 For those who want to start in the world of laser engraving I recommend a laser diode engraver.
 They are generally easier to use, do not require special calibrations, can be easily assembled in a few minutes and, most importantly, can be purchased with a very limited budget (150€ – 250€).

-With a 20W (5.5 optical power) laser diode you will have the possibility to easily engrave on plastic, wood, leather, cardboard (and with some precautions also metal) and to cut paper, cardboard, leather and plywood up to 4 / 5mm thick.
+With a 20W (5.5 optical power) laser diode you will have the possibility to easily engrave on plastic, wood, leather, cardboard and to cut paper, cardboard, leather.

 Buying from China is now almost an obligatory choice but unfortunately many Chinese products do not guarantee the right quality and reliability over time.
-ORTUR brand is certainly an exception.
+ORTURbrand and are certainly an exception.
 I had the opportunity to personally test their products and I was impressed with the quality and the fact that the company is in a continuous research and development process to give the best quality-price ratio.

 Their engraver differ from any other products you can find on the market for at least 3 characteristics:

 they use a 32bit control board (instead of classic 8bit ATmega328) with an improved version of Grbl.
 This means no more communication error, hang etc.

 they take safety very seriously with lot of safety feature: active position protection via G-shock sensor, active connection control (stop engraving if PC is disconnected or crash) , exposure limitation that turn off laser if there is no movement for a long time (prevent burning holes in your table or start a “garage fire”)